hrydgard/ppsspp-site/docs/reference/legacy-edition.md

 When you install it, you may be asked to confirm that you really want to install it, since this app does not live up to modern Android security requirements.
 This is fine.

-However, PPSSPP built this way cannot be uploaded to the Play Store due to Google's restrictions, and must be side-loaded.
+However, PPSSPP built this way cannot be uploaded to the Play Store due to Google's restrictions, and must be sideloaded.

 ## Download

 The Legacy Edition can be downloaded from the [buildbot](/devbuilds), the *AndroidLegacy* build, starting at version 1.17.1-980.
 Later it might be made available on the main Downloads page.

 Alternatively, the Legacy Edition can be built from source code using the gradle subcommand `assembleLegacyOptimized`.